gametimesf/GTConstants/README.md

 The `userWelcomeBacklabel` will now output => `Hi, Mike` instead of the `Welcome back, Mike` as defined in our Localization file.

 ### Usage inside of Storyboards
-Here at Gametime we love Storyboards and nibs.
+Here at Gametime we love Storyboards and xibs.
 And with the advent of `@IBInspectable` it is now easier then ever to localize `UILabels`, `UIButtons`, `UIBarButtonItems`, and `UIViewController` titles.
 If you installed the framework with `Cocoapods` your work here is done.
 Simply open any Storyboard file and click on a `UILabel` and you will now see the new fields rendered automatically.
-If You used `Carthage` since it is a compiled framework you will need to copy and paste [extension-GAMConstantsInspectable](https://www.google.com) into your repo :(
+If You used `Carthage` you will need to copy and paste [extension-GAMConstantsInspectable](https://github.com/gametimesf/GAMConstants/blob/master/Source/extension-GAMInspectable.swift) into your repo due to the [framework not living inside your application](http://stackoverflow.com/a/29977368)

 <img src="https://raw.githubusercontent.com/gametimesf/GAMConstants/master/Resources/localizable-helper.png" alt="" />